Best practices for best results,

 including performance, safety and reliability

 When functioning properly, a vehicle’s suspension does a bit of everything.
 It promotes precise steering control and handling.
 It contributes to a more stable and comfortable ride.
-It reduces braking distance and protects the vehicle’s tyres from abnormal wear.
+It reduces braking distance and protects the vehicle’s tires from abnormal wear.
 And the suspension helps increase overall driving safety in a wide range of road and weather conditions.

 But simply replacing worn suspension components isn’t enough.
 Installers must also remember to replace new shock absorbers in pairs and performing the complete job by also installing new protection and mounting kits, which are critical to obtain the right performance of those important safety elements.